 “We had a young Indian boy die of AIDS on the ward.
 I remember that he had chosen to keep it from his parents and they had inadvertently found out from the ambulance crew, who had berated them for not telling them that he had AIDS.
 It was a terrible chain of events.
 But they were also really distressed when he died because they couldn't have the coffin open and they just really didn't know how they were going to explain that to all their extended family who didn't know that he'd died of AIDS.
 In the end they basically told everyone that he died of skin cancer, and used that as a reason why they wouldn't have the coffin open.”

-These stories of loss and shame are part of a hidden archive of pain in hospices, hospitals, care homes, funeral parlours, cemeteries and households.
-Reflecting upon transgender, ‘gay grief’ and Jewish traditions, Noach Dzmura argues that,
+These stories of loss and shame are part of a submerged archive of pain in hospices, hospitals, care homes, funeral parlours, cemeteries and households.
+Reflecting upon transgender, ‘gay grief’ and Jewish traditions, Noach Dzmura believes that:

 "While all deaths and family mourning are unique, transgender bodies and gay grieving tell a more complicated story, a story that cannot be covered over by efforts to assimilate our lives in heterosexual, gender-normative communities.
 While normative expectations may paper over some differences during our lifetime, our death and our mourning sing of our differences.
 Let that song not be solely a lamentation, but a Kaddish exulting in the diversity of lives our God created."